SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 Copy the output value into a text file as you will have to use it soon.

 Go back to the Azure AD Application that you created in the previous step and click the **"Manifest"** button at the top of the blade, then click **Edit'**.
 This is how your screen should look like now:

 ![Azure AD - Application Configuration - Manifest](./Figures/Fig-13-Azure-AD-App-Config-04.png)

-Search for the **keyCredentials** property and replace it with the snippet you generated above by either running the PowerShell script or the `Get-SPOAzureADManifestKeyCredentials` cmdlet, this will be similar to:
+Search for the **keyCredentials** property and replace it with the snippet you generated before, this will be similar to:

 ```JSON
   "keyCredentials": [